Soodarun777/ArunCBATestRepo/README.md

 Step 6: On the Top right hand side (under the main Teamcity Cloud header), click on "Run" button.

-Step 7: This will trigger the build and you will see the code running.
+Step 7: This will trigger the build plan on CI Server, get code from Git Hub, compile and run test cases using maven and finally you will see the code running.
+Happy Testing :-)